Ocmulgee Mounds National Historical Park | FUNERAL MOUND

 Stop 6: Funeral Mound

-To continue the hike around Ocmulgee Mounds National Historical Park from the Trading Post Site, look for a trail next to the Muscogee Creek Indian information panel and a bench located at the foot of the bridge.
+To continue the hike around Ocmulgee Mounds National Historical Park from the Trading Post Site, look for a trail next to the Muscogee Creek Indian wayside exhibit and a bench located at the foot of the bridge.
 There is a gap in the weeds, and you can actually see another footbridge at the bottom of the hill.
 The trail takes you through a swampy area and comes out in a field next to Funeral Mound.
 The hike to the site and a stop at Funeral Mound takes about 15 minutes.

 Funeral Mound, unlike all of other mounds in the park that were built as pedestals for homes and buildings, actually contains burial tombs.
 This was discovered when the Central of Georgia Railroad sliced off part of the hill to lay its tracks.
 Over 100 bodies were found in the mound, and many more remain buried in the portion that still exists today.